*UPDATED WITH A RESPONSE FROM MICHAEL KORS, SEE BELOW*

 Was it something I said?

 I meandered around the store but it was fairly small and quickly perused, and I was a little disappointed by the lack of product range.
-There was a clothing rack which caught my eye (see the photo at the top of this post) but hardly a proper representation of your brand.
+There was a clothing rack which caught my eye but hardly a proper representation of your brand.
 I remember some totes, lots of watches, and this clothing rack.
 Pleasant but not winning me over and calling for my credit card to make an appearance.

 I sat down on a bench for a moment to ensure I’d seen it all – walking in and out under a minute is a bit rude, no? – and then stood up to leave.
 Still, no one approached me to render service, let alone smile.